coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 1.8.3.1 [30/07/2015] =

+* Fix: Conflict with Add Descendents as Sub Menu Items plugin, where items are added to the menu and given a menu_item_parent ID of an item that doesn't exist in the menu

+= 1.8.3 [28/07/2015] =

+* New feature: Add accordion style mobile menu option
+* New feature: French Language pack added (thanks to Pierre_02!)
+* Change: Check MMM is enabled for the menu before enabling the Mega Menu button on each menu item
+* Change: Add '300' and 'inherit' options to font weight, add 'megamenu_font_weights' filter
+* Change: Move mega menu settings page from under Appearance to it's own Top Level menu item (since the plugin options are no longer purely appearance related)
+* Fix: Second row menu items not correctly being forced onto a new line
+* Fix: PHP warning when widget cannot be found (due to being uninstalled)
+* Fix: Remove borders and excess padding from mobile menu (regardless of theme settings)
+* Fix: Inability to undisable links on second level menu items
+* Fix: Fix theme export/import when custom CSS contains double quotes
+* Fix: Compatibility fix for SlideDeck Pro
+* Fix: Compatibility fix for TemplatesNext Toolkit
+* Fix: Widget title widths in mega menu editor
+* Fix: IE9 blue background when semi transparent colors are selected in the theme editor

+= 1.8.2 =

+* Fix: PHP Warning preventing mega menu settings from loading

+= 1.8.1 =

+* Change: Add filters for before_title, after_title, before_widget, after_widget
+* Change: Add widget classes to menu list items
+* Fix: Detect protocol when enqueueing CSS file from FS
+* Fix: Compatibility with WP Widget Cache
+* Change: Convert 'enable mega menu' checkbox into a select for clarity

 = 1.8 =